jpicek/uno/README.md

 the uno card game, single player vs 3 CPU opponents

+11/28/2021
+turn system implemented.
+To-do list better explained, and some new items added to it.

 11/22/2021
 First project check-in due.
 All of the classes are created, most of the game logic is created,